 The second type of protector is an Electrical Management System (EMS).
 The EMS has more features and protects against more situations than a standard surge protector.
 The EMS checks the incoming voltage levels and will trip a relay to disconnect your coach if there is a power issue.

 These products will protect your RV from most, if not all, of the problems stated above.
 The two top companies making EMS units are Southwire and Progressive Industries both make a family of electrical safety products for the RV industry.
 Whether your RV has 30 amp or 50 amp capability, each manufacturer provides a device to fit your needs.

-Electrical Management Systems with all the features are fairly expensive, but well worth the one time cost that you will pay.
-The cost of replacing a TV or two, DVD player, Microwave or Refrigerator will be much more than the cost of an electrical safety device.
+Electrical Management Systems with all the features are fairly expensive but well worth the one-time cost that you will pay.
+The cost of replacing a TV or two, a DVD player, a Microwave, or a Refrigerator will be much more than the cost of an electrical safety device.
 In extreme cases, it is possible for a fire to ensue from an electrical problem.

 Surge Protection For Your RV

-First you will need to know if your coach is 30 or 50 amp.
+First, you will need to know if your coach is 30 or 50 amps.

 If you have a Class A Motorhome or large 5th Wheel Trailer you probably have a 50 amp system.
 These 50 amp EMS Devices are what you’re looking for to protect your RV.